Listen to Sō

 Josh's compositions for So Percussion are featured in Imaginary City, an evening length work that appeared on the Brooklyn Academy of Music's 2009 Next Wave Festival, as well as the site-specific Music for Trains in Southern Vermont.
 Other ensembles to play his pieces and arrangements include Matmos, PLork, The Janus Trio, Adele Meyers and Dancers, The University of Akron Steel Band, and the New York University Steel Band.

-An avid educator, Josh is co-director of the So Percussion Summer Institute, an intensive workshop for college-aged percussionists on the campus of Princeton University.
-He is also co-director of a new percussion program at the Bard College Conservatory of Music, where So Percussion is ensemble in residence beginning fall of 2011, and is the director of the New York University Steel Band.
+An avid educator, Josh is a performer-in-residence at Princeton Unviversity with So Percussion, as well as co-director of the So Percussion Summer Institute, an intensive workshop for college-aged percussionists on the campus of Princeton University.
+He is also co-director of the percussion program at the Bard College Conservatory of Music, and is the director of the New York University Steel Band.